 (2) Jentadueto is included in the Trajenta product family.
+The collaboration agreement with Boehringer Ingelheim for Trajenta ends upon expiration of the compound patent and any supplementary protection certificates or extensions thereto.

 (3) Glyxambi and Synjardy are included in the Jardiance product family.
+The collaboration agreement with Boehringer Ingelheim for Jardiance ends upon expiration of the compound patent and any supplementary protection certificates or extensions thereto.